SuperGouge/lol-forum-enhance/README.md

 - Forum *summoner icon replacement* based on actual selected icon
 - No need to configure and *no log in to a third party site*
-- The mini-bullet normally filled with `??` are replaced with the *actual summoner level*
+- The *actual summoner level* is shown beside the summoner icon
-- Riot member symbols and mini-bullets are left as they are
+- Riot member symbols are left as they are
 - 12 hour serverside caching to keep server usage low
 - 24 hour local caching so you won't load the same summoners data over and over again while just browse a conversation
 - *Rework quick edit box* to get it more useful and fitting better into the whole forums style
 - Show a small *avatar* with you own information besides the quick edit box
 - No performance loss, all request-functions are running async.
-The pages will load as fast as they always do.
+The pages will load as fast as they always do
+- Full support for the *new forums*
+- Fix for *wrong coded special characters* in usernames, so they can be displayed normally

 ### How to install